award

 • Disabilities related to cognition.
 Permanent memory loss, impairment to one’s executive functioning, and inability to pay attention are some of the most common cognitive issues that may last a victim’s entire life after suffering a head injury.

 • Impairment of physical capabilities.
-Head injuries can have a serious effect on one’s mobility and a victim may require medical aids to regain their ability to move around.
+Head injuries can have a serious effect on one’s mobility, and a victim may require medical aid to regain their ability to move around.
 Walkers, wheelchairs, and motorized scooters are what some victims need to be able to move after suffering a head injury.

 What Causes Head Injuries?